Vasantam: Plot

 Ashok and Julie have been friends since childhood.
 They live in Hyderabad and share no love interest.
 Ashok marries Nandini, and although Julie's closeness to Ashok initially irritates Nandini, she subsequently accepts it.
 Julie falls in love with Michael D'Souza, a cricketer who's hoping for a place in the Indian cricket team and whose main rival happens to be Ashok.

 When Ashok gets selected instead of Michael, Michael's father strikes a deal with Ashok that the marriage between his son and Julie will only take place if Ashok steps down and lets Michael substitute him, and also tells Ashok to cut his friendship with Julie so he does not interfere in Michael's and Julie's life, to which Ashok agrees.
 Ashok acts as an unwilling person to his friend Julie.
 Julie decides to move out of Ashok's house and plans to stay at Michael's.
 Ashok plans to sell his property, give the money to Julie, and to go to Mumbai with Nandini, where his friend has offered him a job.
 Ashok and his wife vacate their house without informing Julie.
 Julie and Michael learn why Ashok is leaving Hyderabad, and they rush to the railway station to stop him but fail to find him.
 To spot Ashok easily, Julie sings a song to which Ashok responds, and they reunite.
 Ashok ends up playing for the Indian team and over the time their children become friends too.
 The film ends on a happy note.

 Production

+The film's name is based on Nava Vasantham, the dubbed version of Vikraman's Pudhu Vasantham.
 Some of the songs were filmed in Greece.

 Soundtrack

 The music was composed by S. A. Rajkumar and released on Aditya Music label.
+The songs were the same as in Priyaamana Thozhi.
+The audio release function was held at a set in Ramanaidu Studios on 14 June 2003.
+In an audio review, Sreya Sunil of Idlebrain.com wrote, "Overall, this album has many melodies but they are all imbued with a déjà vu feeling reminding us of SA Raj Kumar's earlier compositions".